hatoving/GMSVitaPortInstructions/README.md

 #### Game without `OBB`
 If the game doesn't have a `.obb` file to make the game work on Android, then you can proceed.

-Go to your Storage -> Android -> game_id -> assets and copy-paste all files in it in a in a safe folder where you can come back to (I'll reference it as a Patch Folder).
+Go to `Your Phone Storage/Android/com.gamename.company/assets` and copy-paste all files in it in a in a safe folder where you can come back to (I'll reference it as a Patch Folder).

-##### Note, the "game_id" is the "App ID" of your game.
-You can find this in the app's Play Store URL after 'id'.
+##### Note, the `com.gamename.company` is the "App ID" of your game.
+You can find that in the app's Play Store URL after 'id'.

 ![image](https://user-images.githubusercontent.com/64536760/114278434-27192880-9a30-11eb-9f9e-7fdf8cc1311e.png)

 #### Game with `OBB`
 If the game does have a `.obb` file, you won't find anything in the assets folder.
 Instead, all assets will be located in the `.obb` file.
-Find said `.obb` file in Storage -> Android -> obb -> game_id and extract it.
+Find said `.obb` file in `Your Phone Storage/Android/obb/com.gamename.company` and extract it.
 Then, go its assets folder.
-Copy-Paste all files from the obb file and put them in a Patch Folder.
+Copy-Paste all files from the `.obb` file and put them in a Patch Folder.

 ### PC ports
 Nothing fancy, go to game's directory and copy and paste all of the game's assets.